carvallegro/search-cli/README.md

 ### Precisions

+#### Dates

+I've noticed that most dates are localized but I couldn't find a good way to display them in such a context (terminal with limited space).

 #### Binaries

 There are no binaries asnd no way of generating them for this application.
 It could have been done but I felt like it was over coreering the exercise.